LBRYFoundation/website-tech/docs/contribute.md

 ### How To Contribute Code

 1. **Join the Community**.
 By joining our [chat](https://chat.lbry.com) or our [forum](https://discourse.lbry.com), you can interact with other developers when you have questions, ideas, or problems.
-1. **Identify the component you want to work on**.
+2. **Identify the component you want to work on**.
 LBRY has code bases that deal with everything from cryptography and distributed systems to end-user graphic user-interfaces.
 We use Python, JavaScript, C++, Go, and more.
-See [ecosystem overview](#ecosystem-overview) to find the right project.
+See [ecosystem overview](/overview#ecosystem-overview) to find the right project.
-1. **Get set up.** Each repo has a [[README]] with clear instructions on how to get the repo up and running properly.
+3. **Get set up.** Each repo has a [README](/glossary#README) with clear instructions on how to get the repo up and running properly.
 Thanks, [Repository Standards](https://lbry.tech/resources/repository-standards)!
-1. **Find something to work on**.
+4. **Find something to work on**.
 All actively developed repositories should have issues tagged "Good First Issues" specifically for new contributors.
 You are also welcome to work on something not currently filed if you have your own idea.
 Additionally, all repositories have contact information for the maintainer if you have trouble finding an issue to work on.
-1. **Abide coding and commit standards**.
-Any specific information necessary to know in this regard should be in the project [[README]].
+5. **Abide coding and commit standards**.
+Any specific information necessary to know in this regard should be in the project [README](/glossary#README).
-1. **Commit early and ask questions**.
+6. **Commit early and ask questions**.
 Is an issue confusing?
 Please comment and say so!
 Not sure if you've got the right approach?
 Commit your code and we'll give feedback.
 Certain you're doing everything right?
 Commit it anyway.
 Once you commit, open a pull request.
 We encourage work-in-progress commits to let us know you're working on something and to facilitate feedback.
-1. **Accept feedback and finish**.
+7. **Accept feedback and finish**.
 Most pull requests are reviewed within two business days.
 Once the repository maintainer has approved your contribution, it will get merged and we'll try really hard to give you LBC even if you say no.

 ## Designing